Pedro de Alcântara, Prince of Grão-Pará: Exile

-During the exile in 1890, Pedro moved along with their parents to the outskirts of Versailles.
+During the exile in 1890, Pedro moved along with his parents to the outskirts of Versailles.
 He reached the age of majority in 1893, and without desire to assume the monarchist cause, he left for Vienna, capital of the Austro-Hungarian Empire, to study in the military school at Wiener Neustadt.
 According to his own mother it was "clear that he must do something and a military career seems to us the only one he should follow".
 His younger brothers Luís and Antônio followed him at the same military school.
 Pedro was formed as Lieutenant of the Austro-Hungarian Army at the 4th Regiment of Uhlans and was later Captain on the reserve.

-In 1900 Pedro met Countess Elisabeth Dobržensky de Dobrženicz, a noblewoman of the Austro-Hungarian Empire, daughter of Johann-Wenzel, Count Dobrzensky von Dobrzenicz, who came from a former noble family of Bohemia, and Elizabeth, Baroness Kottulin und Krzischkowitz and Countess Kottulinsky.
-Count Dobrzensky von Dobrzenicz was elevated to the nobility title of count in 1906, at the request of Princess Isabel, until then his ancestors had been barons.
+In 1900 Pedro met Countess Elisabeth Dobržensky de Dobrženicz (at this time a baroness), a noblewoman of the Austro-Hungarian Empire, daughter of Johann-Wenzel, Count Dobrzensky von Dobrzenicz (at this time a baron), who came from a former noble family of Bohemia, and Countess Elisabeth Kottulinsky, Baroness von Kottulin und Krzischkowitz.
+Baron Johann-Wenzel Dobrzensky von Dobrzenicz was elevated to the nobility title of count on 21 February 1906, by Franz Joseph I of Austria, at the request of Princess Isabel, until then his ancestors had been barons.
 After eight years of courtship and engagement, they married in Versailles, France, on 14 November 1908.
 The couple had five children.

 Restoration attempts

 With the deposition of Pedro II of Brazil and the departure of the imperial family to the exile, rumors and even initiatives for the restoration appeared, occasionally.
 In 1893, the republic staggered with the second revolt of the navy and the federalist revolution in the south of the country.
-The leader of this last movement, Gaspar Silveira Martins, avowedly monarchist, was engaged in conspiracies to restore the parliamentary monarchy in Brazil.
+The leader of this last movement, Gaspar da Silveira Martins, avowedly monarchist, was engaged in conspiracies to restore the parliamentary monarchy in Brazil.
 He had already insisted in vain that Pedro II should return to the country, after Marshal Deodoro had closed the National Congress.
 With the advance of the revolution, he proposed to Princess Isabel to allow the soldiers linked to the Army Revolt to take their eldest son, Pedro, Prince of Grão-Pará, to be acclaimed Dom Pedro III.
 He heard from the princess that "first of all she was a Catholic, and as such she could not leave the Brazilians with the education of her son, whose soul he had to save".
 Outraged, Silveira Martins replied: "So, madam, his fate is the convent."

 The House of Orléans-Braganza did not prepare itself to the risks of a bloody adventure in the south of Brazil.
 If, on the one hand, the Prince Imperial had given a revolution that had men and arms a soul, on the other hand, he spared himself the sad end of Custódio José de Melo, Gumercindo Saraiva, and so many others who measured forces against the republic.